 First, keep your grill clean.
 The remnants of food keep cooking each time you use the grill, creating more carcinogenic compounds.
-Second, cook meat and seafood at a lower temperatures to minimize burning.
+Second, cook meat and seafood at a lower temperature to minimize burning.
 You can also sous vide for your meat first or choose sushi grade meat and seafood that only requires a quick sear for flavor.
+If you don’t know much about the sous vide method then you can find out more in our sous vide machine shopping guide.
 Third, trim fat and choose leaner meat, since one of the cancer-causing chemical reactions happens in fat cells.

 Healthy Grilling Tip: Grill a variety of meats and seafood